Personal Chef Secrets: How To Make Crispy Salmon Without Skin

 The next thing is to trim the top of the filet any tough or stringy parts that help even up the rest of the fish.
 Employ the same technique as before and cut in a straight line.
 You can also use this in your rice bowl.

-Now that we have an even filet flip it over.
-It’s important to get rid of the grey bloodline that runs down the center of the fish.
+Now that we have an even fillet, flip it over.
+It’s important to get rid of the gray bloodline that runs down the center of the fish.
 It doesn’t taste amazing.
 In order to do this without hacking up the fish entirely, I slide the knife on an angle taking small gentle slices out until it is removed.
 It’s okay to leave some, in other words, don’t go digging for trouble.

-Now that the filet is completely cleaned up cut the filets into even portions.
+Now that the filet is completely cleaned up, cut the filets into even portions.
 The tail is going to be the skinniest piece but it’s still delicious.

 Now this is where the magic starts.
 We take a sheet tray and cover it with a piece of parchment paper.
 And put a roasting rack on top of that.
 Place the filets on the rack skin side down and two inches apart.
 Place in the fridge uncovered for 24 to 36 hours.
-During this time the skin, all the way around the salmon starts to dry up.
-This is what makes the salmon super crispy.
+During this time the skin, all the way around the salmon, starts to dry up.
+This is what makes the oven baked salmon super crispy.